ErpNetDocs/tech/advanced/scripting/domain-model/advanced-examples.md

 ### Dates

-When working with date properties, you can provide values as JavaScript Date objects, or as ISO date strings (e.g., "2025-07-01"):
+When working with date data attributes, you can provide values as JavaScript Date objects, or as ISO date strings (e.g., "2025-07-01"):

 ```js
 // Both examples are valid for date filtering: